flashmt/vnoiwebsite/README.md

 ```

 This script will run webserver, as well as auto compile our scss to css.

+## 2.1.
+Local settings

+Create a file named settings_local.py in configurations and follow the format of settings_local_example.py to store local settings (use your own database password)

 # 3. Testing
 We have 2 sets of tests: